 Social media data is information is based on users within various social channels publicly share, including location, language, how they describe themselves in their bios, and/or what links they are sharing with their social communities.

 Social media data is valuable to marketers looking for audience insights that may drive brand engagement, increase sales, leads, or conversions, build brand reputation, or change consumer behavior.

-Over the last several years I have documented a four-step process in using social media data to drive competitive advantage.
+Over the last several years I have documented a four-step process in using social media technology to drive competitive advantage.

 Social Media Data Collection

 The first step is scraping social media data across all the platforms.
 This is easier for some social networks than it is for others.
 For example, most social listening platforms already scrape Twitter.
 They have full access to what Twitter calls their fire hose.
 Most other platforms also scrape URLs which you may or may not consider as being social data.